code-review-checklists/java-concurrency/README.md

  - [`Cache.put()` is not used nor exposed in the own Cache interface?](#cache-invalidation-race)
  - [Concurrent invalidation race is not possible on a lazily initialized state?
  ](#cache-invalidation-race)
+ - [Iteration, Stream pipeline, or copying a synchronized collection is protected by a lock?
+ ](#synchronized-collection-iter)

 Testing
  - [Unit tests for thread-safe classes are multi-threaded?](#multi-threaded-tests)